wxbty/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/persistence.md

 ## How to add persistence ("memory") to your graph

 Many AI applications need memory to share context across multiple interactions.
-In LangGraph4j, memory is provided for any [`StateGraph`] through [`Checkpointers`].
+In SpringAiGraph, memory is provided for any [`StateGraph`] through [`Checkpointers`].

 When creating any LangGraph workflow, you can set them up to persist their state by doing using the following: